Seager still going deep in Texas, helps send Rangers to ALCS with sweep of 101-win Orioles

 It was the first Rangers playoff game at Globe Life Field, the stadium that was brand new in 2020 when it hosted much of MLB’s neutral postseason during the COVID-19 pandemic.

 The Los Angeles Dodgers spent most of that October there, and Seager was the MVP in both the NLCS and World Series.
-A year later, the shortstop went to Texas on a $325 million, 10-year deal and occupies the same locker he did during that most unusual postseason with limited attendance.
+A year later, when Texas was coming off a 102-loss season, the shortstop signed a $325 million, 10-year deal with the Rangers — and he occupies the same locker he did during that most unusual postseason with limited attendance.

-With a full house for his first home playoff game with the Rangers, Seager sent the record sellout crowd of 40,861 into a frenzy when he connected in his first at-bat.
+With a full house for his first home playoff game with the Rangers, after they had won the first two ALDS games in Baltimore following a Wild Card Series sweep at Tampa Bay, Seager sent the record sellout crowd of 40,861 into a frenzy when he connected in his first at-bat.
 He went deep seven times for the Dodgers here in 2020.

+“That’s what he does.
+He’s done it before in the big moments,” said Marcus Semien, the second baseman who signed with Texas for $175 million over seven years the same week as Seager’s deal.
+“He picks his game up in the playoffs.
+It’ll be really fun to see what he can do as we move on.”

 Nathaniel Lowe also homered for Texas, a solo shot in the sixth.
 Lowe had led off the Rangers’ five-run second inning with a lineout to left, but that came on the 15th pitch of the at-bat after fouling off nine two-strike pitches.

+“I saw a team that was really motivated,” Bochy said.
+“The offense, everybody was doing something to contribute.”

 Seager is one of five Texas hitters who started for the AL squad in this year’s All-Star Game.
-That is quite a lineup for Bruce Bochy, the three-time World Series-winning manager with San Francisco who was hired by the Rangers last offseason and is now going to his first AL Championship Series.
+That is quite a lineup for Bochy, who was hired last offseason by Rangers general manager Chris Young, one of the manager’s former pitchers in San Diego.

-Eovaldi threw 76 of his 98 pitches for strikes without a walk while allowing only one run.
-He was serenaded with chants of his name as he walked off the mound after the seventh — and then was pushed out of the dugout by a teammate to tip his cap to the crowd.
-He also won the Wild Card Series clincher at Tampa Bay last Wednesday.
+Eovaldi threw 76 of 98 pitches for strikes without a walk while allowing only one run and striking out seven.
+He was serenaded with chants of his name as he walked off the mound after the seventh — and then was prodded out of the dugout by García to tip his cap to the crowd.
+Eovaldi also won the Wild Card Series clincher at Tampa Bay last Wednesday.

+“I’ve never had a curtain call or anything like that, but our fans were bringing it all night long,” he said.
+“When I walked out at 6:30 tonight, they were chanting, the ‘Let’s go Rangers.’
+I knew it was going to be a really good night for us.”

 José Leclerc got the final four outs, the first one with the bases loaded in the eighth when he induced an inning-ending groundout by pinch-hitter Aaron Hicks, who in the ninth inning of Game 2 had hit a three-run homer off him.